developer-zebra/developer-zebra-site/src/enterprise-keyboard/2-1/guide/ekd/index.md

  <img alt="" style="height:350px" src="ekd_orientation_screen.png"/>
  _Click image to enlarge, ESC to exit_.
  <br>
-4. **Enter a layout name and press ENTER**. **`NOTE:`** Layout names within a project must be unique and contain only alpha-numeric characters. <br>The name of the current layout appears in the upper-left corner of the screen:
+4. **Enter a layout name and press ENTER**. **`NOTE:`** Each layout name within a project must be unique and contain only alpha-numeric characters. <br>The name of the current layout appears in the upper-left corner of the screen:
  <img alt="" style="height:350px" src="ekd_layout_name_location.png"/>
  _Click image to enlarge, ESC to exit_.
  <br>